rsapkf/42/README.md

 ## Goodies

 This is a personal collection of over 2000+ sites and resources that I use or have used in the past to learn stuff like programming, puzzle-solving, web development and other intellectually stimulating things, categorized(more or less).
 Most of these are from my browser bookmarks.
-Contains blogs, websites, my GitHub stars(which I manage with my bookmark manager, not GH itself), subreddits, youtube channels, medium/dev.to blogs and everything.
+Contains blogs, websites, my GitHub stars(which I manage with my bookmark manager, not GH itself), subreddits, YouTube channels, Medium/dev.to blogs and everything.
 Feel free to [contribute](CONTRIBUTING.md) by adding more resources!

 ### Table of Contents